bitwalker/timex/docs/Getting Started.md

 **Learn how to add timex to your Elixir project and start using it.**

-If you are looking for a general reference of what functions are available to you, take a look at the `Timex`, `Timex.Date`, `Timex.DateTime`, and `Timex.Time` modules, as they cover the vast majority of functionality you will care about.
-The other modules, and even some functions in Date and DateTime are there to support the main API as accessed via the `Timex` module.
+If you are looking for a general reference of what functions are available to you, take a look at the `Timex`, `Timex.Interval`, `Timex.Duration` modules, as they cover the vast majority of functionality you will care about.

 ## Project Setup